Diversity and Inclusion in Leisure Forum Overview

 Key Themes from the Day

-Accessibility Beyond Infrastructure: True inclusion means cultural change, not just physical modifications.
+True inclusion requires cultural change, not just physical modifications. - Affordability and equity

 What’s Next?